 Heather Robertson brings her creative strategy, business experience and diverse skill set to the Rule of Five Wilderness Company.

-A seeker of adventure and grow team-blockth she’s had many fulfilling experiences, from living in a tipi made by her own hands and learning wilderness skills to successfully launching and selling her first business by the age of 35.
+A seeker of adventure she’s had many fulfilling experiences, from living in a tipi made by her own hands and learning wilderness skills to successfully launching and selling her first business by the age of 35.

 Heather started her journey in New Hampshire.
 She attended Syracuse University and Prescott College receiving a degree in Global Agriculture and Politics.
 In addition, she pursued training in business, leadership, yoga, conflict resolution, and facilitation.

-She is a lover of long walks that go on for hundreds of miles, hiking large sections of the Appalachian Trail from Maine to the Delaware Water Gap, the Long Trail in Vermont, to the Rocky Mountains of Colorado.
+In her free time, she is a lover of long walks that go on for hundreds of miles, hiking large sections of the Appalachian Trail from Maine to the Delaware Water Gap, the Long Trail in Vermont, to the Rocky Mountains of Colorado.
+You can learn more about Heather from attending an event or by visiting BoldArrival.com.

 David Gilligan is a Senior Instructor at the Rule of Five Wilderness Company.
 David is a naturalist, a wilderness traveler, a writer and a professor.
 His work and personal interests have taken him to wild places all over the globe.
 For the last 20 years he has spent at least 100 days per year in the field, living in the open and sleeping on the ground.